Teardrops (Bring Me the Horizon song)

 "Teardrops" is a song by British rock band Bring Me the Horizon.
-Produced by the band's vocalist Oliver Sykes and keyboardist Jordan Fish, it was released as the fourth single from the group's 2020 commercial release Post Human: Survival Horror on 22 October 2020.
+Produced by the band's vocalist Oliver Sykes and keyboardist Jordan Fish, it was released as the fourth and final single from the group's 2020 commercial release Post Human: Survival Horror on 22 October 2020.

 Promotion and release

 After an announcement regarding information for a September 2021 UK arena tour was released, the band revealed a teaser for the new music video for "Teardrops" that would be dropped the following day.

 Composition and lyrics

 "Teardrops" has been described by critics as a nu metal, metalcore, hard rock, alternative rock, and an emo song.
 It was written by the band's lead vocalist Oliver Sykes and keyboardist Jordan Fish.
 The song talks about kids growing up in today's age with tech addiction being commonplace and the problems of it.
 It also talks about depression and anxiety.
-The music video represents Sykes struggles with his mental health and drug abuse, but he overpassed it because of his bandmates.
-According to an interview with NME, the song is Oliver Sykes' personal favourite on Post Human: Survival Horror.
-During the production of "Teardrops", Sykes tried to convince Jordan Fish to incorporate elephant trumpet noises into the song.
+The music video represents Sykes’ struggles with his mental health and drug abuse, but he overpassed it because of his bandmates.
+According to an interview with NME, the song is Sykes' personal favourite on Post Human: Survival Horror.
+During the production of "Teardrops", Sykes tried to convince Fish to incorporate elephant trumpet noises into the song.
 Initially done as a joke, Sykes and Fish opted to sneak the sound into the song and heavily pitched and played with the reverb to disguise the obvious noises to fit in with the rest of the song, it first notably happens at around 10 seconds into the song.

 Musically, "Teardrops" sets inspiration from the typical nu-metal genre and the song is compared by music critics mostly to old Linkin Park's sound.
 It was also noted that the chord progression of "Teardrops" took inspiration from the aforementioned band's "Somewhere I Belong" on Linkin Park's Meteora that was released in 2003.
 Speaking about the song overall, Sykes explains his thoughts on "Teardrops" at the time of release:

 Additionally, Sykes would explain his thought process on the meaning behind "Teardrops" in an interview with BBC Radio 1: